-November is the true heart of fall.
-Crisp air, sweaters, piles of leaves and warm goodies from the kitchen.
+Plus, November is the true heart of fall.
+Crisp air, sweaters, piles of leaves, and warm goodies from the kitchen.
 Busy moms always have half an eye on the holidays by now.
 (I’ve already got one holiday pot luck sign-up sheet on the go!)
-But let’s not forget to enjoy the fall colours, pumpkin-spice everything, and our last few snowsuit-free days.
-This month’s guide will help you make the most of right now while planning for next month.
+But let’s not forget to enjoy the remaining fall colours, pumpkin-spice everything, and our last few snowsuit-free days.
+Our Savvy Guide to November will help you make the most of right now while planning for next month.

-Why?
 There are only two options, really.
 You can dig up the holiday decorations, take a quick inventory of your stock, and then set aside an afternoon late in the month for decking the halls.
 Or you can frantically tear through boxes in mid-December searching for the tree stand while your kids scatter tinsel all over the rest of the house.
 It pays to plan.
-And if you need to pick up a few extras, Canadian Tire is actually a great place for one-stop holiday decor shopping; they have a large selection of everything from lights and trees to ornaments and wreaths.
+And if you need to pick up a few extras, you’ll still have plenty of time to pick up those odds and sods and a new tree topper if the lights in yours have mysteriously burnt out.
+Again.

 By hitting a consignment store for “ugly” holiday sweaters

 Leading up to the holidays, there’s always a need for festive clothing.
 Last year we had nowhere to wear anything, but we are hopeful for this year!
 Get a jump start by hitting a consignment or thrift store for those fabulous, “ugly” holiday sweaters that are sure to make your family the hit of the party or, if worse comes to worse, the festive Zoom call.